Corey Seager Player Props: Rangers vs. Rays

-On Tuesday, Corey Seager (.675 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 8:05 PM ET.
+Corey Seager -- with a slugging percentage of .750 in his past 10 games, including four home runs -- will be in action for the Texas Rangers against the Tampa Bay Rays, with Zack Littell on the hill, on July 19 at 2:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rays.
+He collected three RBI (going 1-for-4 with a home run) in his last game against the Rays.

 Corey Seager Game Info & Props vs. the Rays